confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 inter-node communication, as they are not routable from other machines.
 Similarly, if your network is setup such that the IP or hostname you bind isn't resolvable or routable.

-If you choose to use a non-routable listener, you must set `ksql.advertised.listener`, specifying a url that is externally accessible and which will resolve to an endpoint defined in `listeners`.
+If you choose to use a non-routable listener, you must set `ksql.advertised.listener` and specify a url that is externally accessible and which will resolve to an endpoint defined in `listeners`.

 ```properties